 Between the late 1980s and the mid-1990s, AI experienced diminished interest and a lack of development.
-This period was caused by a variety of factors, including the limitations of these advanced systems and unmet expectations, which resulted in an unwillingness to fund AI projects.13
+This period was caused by a variety of factors, including the limitations of these advanced systems and unmet expectations, which resulted in an unwillingness to fund AI projects.

-Al started to emerge again in the late 1990s with the development of internet search engines and better hardware.14 The first internet banking solution was offered by the Stanford Federal Credit Union in 1994.15 apnews.com/article/james-simons-renaissance-technologies-simons-foundation-9f97b19939806f970bdaa09878e382da; see also: Miller, Rena S., and Gary Shorter.
-"High Frequency Trading: Overview of Recent Developments."
-Congressional Research Service, 2016, www.crs.gov/Reports/R44443.
-10 Id
+Al started to emerge again in the late 1990s with the development of internet search engines and better hardware.
+The first internet banking solution was offered by the Stanford Federal Credit Union in 1994.

-The increases in digitized data and computing hardware performance both contributed to the growth of the next generation of Al. 16 With these advancements, Al experts began to focus more on ML and neural networks.
-17 Neural networks attempt to mimic how living things process information and identify complex patterns.
+The increases in digitized data and computing hardware performance both contributed to the growth of the next generation of AI.
+With these advancements, AI experts began to focus more on ML and neural networks.
+Neural networks attempt to mimic how living things process information and identify complex patterns.

 This shift in the AI paradigm first occurred in the early 1990s when IBM developed Deep Blue, a chess-playing computer system that could search up to 200 million options per second.
-In 1996, Deep Blue defeated Garry Kasparov, a Russian grandmaster, in one of six games.18
+In 1996, Deep Blue defeated Garry Kasparov, a Russian grandmaster, in one of six games.